-Opportunities for Leadership
+Opportunities for leadership

 Children learn a great deal simply by observing.
 Having older children in the classroom means that young children are surrounded by teachers-by-example!
-Watching older children do their work not only provides a model for how to proceed, but it also motivates young students to practice and achieve mastery over their tasks.
+Watching how older children do their work not only provides a model for how to proceed, but it also motivates young students to practice and achieve mastery over their tasks.
 They look forward to the day that they can do that kind of work too.
 A child may watch an older student sitting quietly and focusing during a work period, and think to himself, “If they can do that, someday I will as well!”

 By combining multiple age groups into one classroom, the Montessori method creates a diverse environment—since differences in age, for young children, correspond with vast differences in every other ability.